INTO THE GARDEN

 Once the cutting garden is established we will offer a floristry service for weddings, funerals and events.
 We will also sell bouquets, herbs and trees via the internet.

-under the umbrella of Farm Ability, a charity that is on the same site as we are.
+After our successful pilot scheme, we are now up and running.
+We ran the scheme together with Farm Ability, a charity that is on the same site as we are.

-One day a week we offer four people with autism an apprenticeship place and they work on an ASDAN qualification: Setting up a Mini Enterprise.
+One day a week we offered four people with autism an apprenticeship place to work on an ASDAN qualification: Setting up a Mini Enterprise.

 Autism is a lifelong developmental disability that affects how a person communicates with, and relates to, other people.
 It also affects how they make sense of the world around them.